Are you getting everything you can from LinkedIn? These tips can help you brush up on the basics and also dig deeper into this social media platform.

 As you can see, using LinkedIn strategically is about so much more than finding a job.
 In some cases, using LinkedIn may fall more directly under human resources, supply chain, or elsewhere in your organization than marketing.

-But LinkedIn still should be considered as a part of your overall marketing mix.
+But LinkedIn still should be considered as a part of a social media manager’s overall marketing mix.